verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ### Cluster label selection

 You can provide a label selector in the Verrazzano resource.
 The label selector is used to determine which clusters created in Rancher will be automatically registered by Verrazzano.
+If Argo CD is enabled on the admin cluster (to add a link to the new topic), all synchronized Rancher clusters also will be automatically registered in Argo CD.

 #### Verrazzano configuration for cluster label selection